Axiom of choice: Statements implying the negation of AC

 Additionally, by imposing definability conditions on sets (in the sense of descriptive set theory) one can often prove restricted versions of the axiom of choice from axioms incompatible with general choice.
 This appears, for example, in the Moschovakis coding lemma.

 Axiom of choice in type theory

 In type theory, a different kind of statement is known as the axiom of choice.
 This form begins with two types, σ and τ, and a relation R between objects of type σ and objects of type τ.
 The axiom of choice states that if for each x of type σ there exists a y of type τ such that R(x,y), then there is a function f from objects of type σ to objects of type τ such that R(x,f(x)) holds for all x of type σ:

 Unlike in set theory, the axiom of choice in type theory is typically stated as an axiom scheme, in which R varies over all formulas or over all formulas of a particular logical form.

-Quotations

-This is a joke: although the three are all mathematically equivalent, many mathematicians find the axiom of choice to be intuitive, the well-ordering principle to be counterintuitive, and Zorn's lemma to be too complex for any intuition.

-The observation here is that one can define a function to select from an infinite number of pairs of shoes, for example by choosing the left shoe from each pair.
-Without the axiom of choice, one cannot assert that such a function exists for pairs of socks, because left and right socks are (presumably) indistinguishable.

-Polish-American mathematician Jan Mycielski relates this anecdote in a 2006 article in the Notices of the AMS.

-This quote comes from the famous April Fools' Day article in the computer recreations column of the Scientific American, April 1989.